LatamLink/latamlink.io/docs/guides/create-account-partner.md

 - **entity_type** (partner)
 - **pub_key** (public key for the account of the new entity)

-To see the list of partners that are part of the network permitting committee, go to [here](./partners).
+To see the list of partners that are part of the network Permissioning Committee, go to [here](./partners).